segoon/flake8-import-type/README.md

 # flake8-import-type

-`flake8-import-type` ports Ruff rule `RUF105` to Flake8.
-It reports direct imports that are later used as functions, types in annotations, or class
+`flake8-import-type` reports direct imports that are later used as functions, types in annotations, or class bases:
-bases:

 ```python
 from pathlib import Path